 As in-vehicle multimedia has become more sophisticated and driving support systems have developed, it has become necessary to process a huge amount of data in real time even inside vehicles.
-In-vehicle optical networks are drawing more and more attention to realize both high-speed data transfer and EMC (electromagnetic compatibility).
+In-vehicle optical networks are drawing more and more attention because they realize both high-speed data transfer and EMC (electromagnetic compatibility).
 Networks expected to be converted to optical networks can be divided according to the content of data they handle into safety networks (cameras, mm-wave radar, LiDAR, etc.), control networks (engines, brakes, etc.), and information networks (car navigation, video, audio, etc.).

-Optical networks using plastic optical fibers have been used in the information networks of some European cars, and these are equipped with Hamamatsu FOT*1 (Photo IC for optical links).
+Optical networks using plastic optical fibers have been used in the information networks of some European cars, and these are equipped with Hamamatsu FOT*1 (photo IC for optical links).

 *1: Fiber Optical Transceiver